zainhaidar16/Titanic---Machine-Learning-from-Disaster/README.md

-# Titanic Dataset Analysis
+# Titanic Survival Analysis

-This repository contains code and documentation for the analysis of the Titanic dataset.
-The goal is to build a predictive model to determine whether a passenger survived or not during the infamous Titanic shipwreck.
+## Overview
+This project delves into the analysis of the Titanic dataset, one of the most infamous shipwrecks in history.
+The aim is to use data science and machine learning to uncover patterns and predict survival outcomes of the passengers.
+This project employs Python and several key libraries in data science, including Pandas, Matplotlib, Seaborn, and Scikit-learn.

 ## Dataset

-The dataset consists of two CSV files:
-- `train.csv`: Contains details of a subset of passengers with ground truth on survival.
-- `test.csv`: Similar information but without disclosing the ground truth for each passenger.

-## Steps

-### 1. Feature Engineering

-- Added a new feature, `FamilySize`, which represents the total family size on board (Siblings/Spouses + Parents/Children + 1).
-- Handled missing values for 'Age', 'Embarked', and 'Fare'.
-- Encoded categorical features ('Sex' and 'Embarked') using Label Encoding.

-### 2. Data Splitting

-- Split the training data into training and validation sets using the `train_test_split` function.

-### 3. Model Training

-- Used a Random Forest Classifier for the initial model.
-- Employed hyperparameter tuning using GridSearchCV.

-### 4. Hyperparameter Tuning

-- For Random Forest:
-  - Defined the parameter distribution for 'max_depth' and 'n_estimators'.
-  - Utilized RandomizedSearchCV for hyperparameter tuning.

-### 5. Assess Model Performance

-- Evaluated the model(s) on the validation set.
-- Calculated accuracy, confusion matrix, and classification report.

-### 6. Tree Visualization

-- Visualized a decision tree from the Random Forest.
-- Saved the visualization as a PNG file.

-## Usage

-1. Ensure you have Python installed along with the required libraries listed in `requirements.txt`.
-2. Run the Jupyter Notebook or Python script (`Titanic Disaster.ipynb`) to execute the analysis.
-3. Review the results and model performance metrics.
-4. Optionally, modify parameters, features, or algorithms for further experimentation.

-## Files

-- `Titanic Disaster.ipynb`: Jupyter Notebook containing the complete analysis code.
-- `random_forest_decision_tree.png`: Visualization of a decision tree from the Random Forest.
-- `test.csv`, `train.csv`: Data Files
- `titanic_submission.csv and xlsx`: Output Files
+The dataset is split into two files:
+- `train.csv`: Contains passenger information and survival outcome (used for training the model).
+- `test.csv`: Contains passenger information without survival outcomes (used for predictions).

+## Features
+The dataset includes several features:
+- Passenger Class (Pclass)
+- Name
+- Sex
+- Age
+- Number of Siblings/Spouses Aboard (SibSp)
+- Number of Parents/Children Aboard (Parch)
+- Ticket Number
+- Passenger Fare
+- Cabin Number
+- Port of Embarkation

+## Workflow
+1. **Data Loading**: Importing the datasets using Pandas.
+2. **Data Preprocessing**: Handling missing values, encoding categorical variables, feature engineering, and scaling.
+3. **Exploratory Data Analysis (EDA)**: Analyzing various features and their impact on survival using visualization tools.
+4. **Model Training**: Implementing a Random Forest Classifier to predict survival outcomes.
+5. **Model Evaluation**: Evaluating the model's performance using metrics such as accuracy, precision, recall, and confusion matrix.
+6. **Prediction on Test Data**: Applying the trained model to the test dataset to predict survival outcomes.

+## Libraries Used
+- Pandas
+- Matplotlib
+- Seaborn
+- Scikit-learn

+## Installation
+To run this project, install the required libraries using the following command:

 ## Author